bitshifter-1/bitshifter-1.github.io/_posts/2025-05-22-c3-c-tradition.md

 ---
 layout: post
-title: "C3: Iterative Innovation in the C Tradition"
+title: "Is C3 the Underdog That Will Overtake Zig and Odin?"
 date: 2025-05-22
 ---